 Qualia have physical effects and are physical phenomena

-Now, because we can be consciously aware of and experience what qualia are like, qualia must induce the occurrence of conscious awareness and conscious experiences in the brain.
-But conscious awareness and conscious experiences in the brain need functions of some neural circuits for them to happen, they cannot just occur in the brain by themselves.
+Now, because we can be consciously aware of and experience qualia with the results that awareness and experiences of their occurrences and of what the qualia are like occur, qualia must induce these awareness and experiences.
+But awareness and experiences in the brain need functions of some neural circuits; they cannot just occur in the brain alone without functions of any neural circuits.
 Therefore, because neural circuit functions are physical functions, qualia must have physical effects, at least by inducing these physical functions to occur.
-What’s more, we can think, talk, and write about qualia, can memorize and recall them, and can have conferences and do experiments on them – even you, the reader, are reading this article about them and studying them.
-Therefore, because all these activities are physical activities and they occur because of or are affected by qualia, qualia must have physical effects; otherwise, all these physical activities would not have occurred or affected.
+Moreover, we can perform several physical activities, such as thinking, talking, and writing about qualia, memorizing and recalling them, and having conferences and doing experiments on them; even the reader is reading this article about them and studying them.
+Therefore, because all these activities are physical and occur because of qualia, qualia must have physical effects; otherwise, all these physical activities would not have happened.

-If qualia have physical effects, qualia must be physical entities, obeying physical rules, because there is no evidence that any physical effects can occur outside physical laws.
+Because qualia have physical effects, they must be physical entities, obeying physical rules.
 And the fact that qualia are predictably affected by physical interventions confirms that qualia are indeed physical entities.

 What are the physical effects of qualia?

 At present, there is no conclusive evidence for what the physical effects of qualia are.
-But as qualia are physical phenomena that occur in the brain and as any physical phenomena that occur in the brain require resources in creating, maintaining, and processing the phenomena and may have some negative effects, if their overall effects do not help increase the survival chance of the animals that have the phenomena, those animals and the phenomena will likely become extinct in the evolutionary process.
-This is especially true for major phenomena in a critical organ as in the case of qualia in the brain.
-The fact that qualia still exist today indicates that they have been selected to remain in the evolutionary process.
-This means that their overall effects must help increase the survival chance of the species that have them.
-Qualia, in the form that they are – phenomenal qualia or qualia that appear phenomenally in our mind – thus are evolved phenomena to help increase the survival chance of the species, including humans, that have them.
+However, it can be deduced that their overall effects must benefit the species possessing them.
+This deduction comes from the fact that a) qualia are physical phenomena that occur in the brain, b) any physical phenomena that occur in the brain require resources in creating, maintaining, and processing the phenomena and may have some negative effects, c) if their overall effects do not help increase the survival chance of the animals that have the phenomena, those animals and the phenomena will likely become extinct in the evolutionary process, and this is especially true for major phenomena in a critical organ as in the case of qualia in the brain, and d) qualia still exist today.
+This indicates that they must have overall effects that are beneficial to the animals’ survival so that they have been selected to remain in the evolutionary process.
+That is, their overall effects must help increase the survival chance of the species that have them.
+Hence, qualia, in the form that they are—phenomenal qualia or qualia that appear phenomenally in our mind—are evolved phenomena to help increase the survival chance of the species, including humans, that have them.